wilbcn/Splunk/Splunk-Investigations.md

 # 🔍 Splunk Cloud: Scenario-Based Investigations, Alerts & Dashboards

 ## 📖 Overview
-This is the follow up project to my initial Splunk Cloud setup with Universal Forwarders on both a Windows & Linux machine.
-In this project, I aim to carry simulate real-world security scenarios, perform further SPL queries, and create alerts and dashboards, to develop a deeper understanding of Splunk and to gain hands-on experience.
+This is a follow up project to my initial Splunk Cloud setup with Universal Forwarders on both a Windows & Linux machine.
+In this project, I aim to simulate real-world security scenarios, perform further SPL queries, and create alerts and dashboards, to develop a deeper understanding of Splunk and to gain hands-on experience.
 This will also serve me well as I soon intend to take the Blue Team Level 1 certifcation exam.

 ## 🎯 Goals
 - Simulate security events for log analysis and threat detection.